joepetrowski/opengov-cli/README.md

 0x3e003f0d02ec...
 ```

-This produces three calls to submit (submissions can happen in any order, but the preimage on the relay chain must be stored before the Asset Hub referendum enacts):
+This produces three calls to submit (submissions can happen in any order).
+If `--delay-whitelist-dispatch-relay` is used, the relay chain preimage should be submitted **after** enactment (during the delay window) for free; otherwise it must be stored before the referendum enacts:

 1. **Relay Chain** (permissionless): Use `force_register_call.hex` as the bytes for `Preimage.note_preimage` in any wallet.
 This stores the ~1.1 MB `force_register` call on-chain.
 2. **Collectives Chain** (any Fellow): Submit the Fellowship referendum call.
 When Fellows approve, it whitelists the Asset Hub proposal.